 - In a separate bowl, sift together the flour, spices, baking soda, baking powder, and salt.
 Slowly add this to the squash mixture and mix until no longer lumpy.
 Stir in the nuts (if you are adding them).

 - Grease and flour your bread pan and pour in the batter.
 Generously sprinkle the top of the bread with the coarse sugar.
-Bake for 45-55 minutes until set.
+Bake in your preheated 350°F oven for 45-55 minutes until set.
 A toothpick inserted into the center of the bread should come out clean.

 - If you want to make the bread super awesome, you can add a layer of streusel topping.